-For the five year period covered by the Consolidated Plan, the City of Pflugerville does not intend to target CDBG funds toward efforts to aid in public housing.
+The City of Pflugerville did not target CDBG funds toward efforts to aid in public housing.
 Travis County is the entity responsible for providing housing vouchers and other means for those citizens seeking assistance with housing.

 Actions taken to encourage public housing residents to become more involved in management and participate in homeownership